Xi'An China

 *Our Short Visit

 Xi’an is often called the birthplace of Chinese civilization.
-Capital of Shaanxi Province and the eastern end of the Silk Road, the history and cultural significance of Xi’an stretches through China’s ancient past and into its bright future.
+The capital of Shaanxi Province and the eastern end of the Silk Road, Xi’an’s history and cultural significance stretch through China’s ancient past and into its bright future.

-It was the capital city of 13 imperial dynasties, the most for any city, and many ancient structures are preserved.
+It was the capital city of 13 imperial dynasties, the most of any town, and many ancient structures are preserved.
 “The First Emperor” united China from his base in the Xi’an area, and he has left a mighty legacy.

 * This is one of China’s most popular tourist destinations.

-A visit to this museum is viewed as something that simply cannot be missed if you’re planning a trip to China.
+A visit to this museum is considered a must if you’re planning a trip to China.

 *The cuisine cannot be missed.

 Being near the central part of China, Xi’an is a crossroads for many of the great Chinese cuisines.
-Restaurants range from Cantonese to spicy Sichuan styles.
+Restaurants offer Cantonese and spicy Sichuan cuisines.

-*The taste of local street selling is cheap and very good.
+*The taste of local street selling is cheap and delicious.

 *Stroll on the ancient City Wall.

-*The best time to visit is the spring and autumn during the cool, but not too cold, seasons.
+*The best times to visit are spring and autumn when the temperatures are cool but not too cold

-The place is also known for dust storms in the spring and early summer.
+The place is also known for spring and early summer dust storms.
 The rainy season occurs from July to September, though there isn’t much rain.

-The climate temperate and semi-arid.
-The temperatures range throughout the four seasons at fairly moderate levels.
+The climate is temperate and semi-arid.
+The temperatures range throughout the four seasons at pretty moderate levels.

-We visit in the wrong season, the weather was very hot.
+We visited in the wrong season; the weather was scorching.

 *Try to avoid the Labor Day holiday (May 1 — 3) and the National Day holiday (October 1 — 7) when all tourist sites are crowded with Chinese people